 Current in vitro hepatic models, such as sandwich cultures, lose key hepatocellular function and enzymatic activity over time.
 More advanced co-culture platforms have been introduced but are often complex or contain non-human cells that can alter results due to innate background contribution to metabolism.
 These limitations make it challenging to characterize human mechanisms for the metabolism of drug candidates, especially those that are slowly metabolized.
 To address these limitations, TruVivo was developed as the first and only 2D+ hepatic system to provide human-relevant, reliable results in an easy-to-use format.

-In this webinar, Lindsey Whaley will introduce key features of the TruVivo system that demonstrate its potential to be an ideal platform for drug discovery and development applications.
-Diane Ramsden will then present data from her evaluation of TruVivo as a potential tool for investigating mechanistic drug metabolism and pharmacokinetics, including drug-drug interaction potential, and translational risk assessment.
+In this webinar, Lindsey Whaley introduces key features of the TruVivo system that demonstrate its potential to be an ideal platform for drug discovery and development applications.
+Diane Ramsden then presented data from her evaluation of TruVivo as a potential tool for investigating mechanistic drug metabolism and pharmacokinetics, including drug-drug interaction potential, and translational risk assessment.

 Key Topics Include: